drflei/PyMSM/README.md

 ## Test:

-There is a build-in test, testpymsm.py, and it can be executed directly:
+There is a build-in test folder, and the main test is the testpymsm.py which can executed directly:

 ` $> python testpymsm.py `